How to Plan an Optimised Truck Route: Step-by-Step Guide

 Learn how rest periods are included ›

-9. How to Share and Execute Your Optimized Tour
+9. How to Share and Execute Your Optimised Tour

-After building your optimized tour, choose from these sharing options:
+After building your optimised tour, choose from these sharing options:

-- Send via DriverApp: Share live instructions and tracking
+- Send via DriverApp: Share live instructions and truck navigation with the driver

-- Export as PDF: Generate professional tour summary
+- Export as PDF: Generate a professional tour summary

 - Create Tracking Link: Share progress with customers